-Related Work
+6 Related Work

 After TAs [1] had been proposed, lots of researches were intended timed context switches.
 TPDAs were firstly proposed in [2], which enjoys decidability of reachability problem.
-Dang proved in [14] the decidability of binary reachability of TPDAs.
+Dang proved in [13] the decidability of binary reachability (i.e., the set of all pairs of configurations such that one can reach the other) of TPDAs.
 All clocks in TPDAs were treated globally, which were not effected when the context switches.

 Our model relied heavily on a recent significant result, named dense timed pushdown automata (DTPDAs) [3].
 The difference between DTPDAs and Ne-TAs was the hierarchical feature.
 In NeTAs, a finite set of local clocks were pushed into the stack at the same time.
 When a pop action happens, the values of clocks belonging to popped TA were popped simultaneously and reused.
 This feature eased much for modelling the behavior of time-aware software.
 In DTPDAs, local clocks must be dealt within some proper bookkeeping process, which was not essential part of the analysis.
-In [15], a discrete version of DTP-DAs, named discrete timed pushdown automata was introduced, where time was incremented in discrete steps and thus the ages of clocks and stack symbols are in the natural numbers.
+In [14], a discrete version of DTP-DAs, named discrete timed pushdown automata was introduced, where time was incremented in discrete steps and thus the ages of clocks and stack symbols are in the natural numbers.
 This made the reachability problem much simpler, and easier for efficient implementation.

-Based on recursive state machines [16], two similar timed extensions, timed recursive state machines (TRSMs) [5] and recursive timed automata (RTAs) [4], were given independently.
+Based on recursive state machines [15], two similar timed extensions, timed recursive state machines (TRSMs) [5] and recursive timed automata (RTAs) [4], were given independently.
+In these models, contexts were explicitly defined.
+Finite number of clocks was distinguished into two categories, call-by-reference and call-by-value.
+When entering a fresh context, clock values were stored in the stack.
+After popping, the values of call-by-reference clocks were unaltered, while the values of call-by-value ones restored to the previous value from the stack.
+When either all of clocks or none of them were call-by-reference, the state reachability problem was decidable.
 The main differences from NeTAs were, the two models had no stack time-update during progress transitions, and the number of clocks was essentially finite.
-The hierarchical timed automata (HTAs) [17] kept the similar structure of clocks, where only a bounded number of levels were treated, while NeTAs treated an unbounded number of levels.
+The hierarchical timed automata (HTAs) [16]

+kept the similar structure of clocks, where only a bounded number of levels were treated, while NeTAs treated an unbounded number of levels.